 January tends to be when we're planning and booking our trips for the upcoming year, not embarking on one.
 But there are serious pros to travelling during the first month of the year.
 As well as taking advantage of affordable flight deals, you can shake off the dreaded January blues before they've even begun.

-Whether you're after a short break, cultural experience or wildlife wonder only to be found at the start of the year, or you're looking to spend the entire month deep diving into a new destination – we've rounded up some of the best places on the planet to visit this January, Covid-19 restrictions permitting.
+Whether you're after a short break, cultural experience or wildlife wonder only to be found at the start of the year, or you're looking to spend the entire month deep diving into a new destination – we've rounded up some of the best places on the planet to visit this January.
 Here are the 20 best places to visit in January…

 Make no mistake: Norway is cold in January.
 The coldest month of all in fact, with temperatures dropping to -2°C or lower, depending on how far north you go.
 But it's also one of the most beautiful months to visit, if you're after a snowscape unlike any you've seen, or a winter sports adventure like no other.
 So pack your thickest winter travel gear and get going.

 Expect to see most of the country blanketed in crisp, white snow, and brace yourself for some dreamy sunrises and sunsets.
 Add in a high chance of seeing the Norwegian Northern Lights – a neon spectacle made possible by the dark, clear winter night skies – and you've got yourself a photographer's dream.

 Bonus?
 There are fewer visitors around, given the chill, so the out-of-season snaps you'll be able to shoot will have next to no people blocking the view.
 It also makes this notoriously expensive country a little bit less costly.